HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials/tutorial_specific_basin.rst

 Visualize your results
 **********************

 To visualize the output of any given simulation we suggest using `Panopoly <https://www.giss.nasa.gov/tools/panoply/>`_.
-Find our guide to Panopoly :ref:`here <visualize_using_panopoly>`.
+For more detals see :ref:`here <visualizeing_results>`.

 For the year 1989-01-01 and the Mississippi basin the result should look like this: